Decide for which target audience when you write music for your song

 Create a Song Prompt

 Prompts are a great way to seed an idea.
 Use the prompt idea as a starting point to create a song story.
 Here is a song prompt you can start with… Continue reading »

 When it comes to writing songs there are certain elements that make supercharge your songwriting.
 Using these elements will supercharge your creativity.
 Some of these elements may seem obvious but other will be new or you didn’t think about them.
 As you go though these twelve item examine your current song to see if you can apply these ideas to them.
 Never be afraid to re-write songs.
 As you re-write you get better and help polish your song.
 Continue reading »

 A song’s melody is perhaps the most important element of the song.
 Writing a good melody should not be difficult.
 However the songwriter must understand certain principles associated with writing a good melody.

+In this post we will explore Songwriting Rhythm Patterns.
 When a composer writes a melody they work with two basic elements.
 These elements are tone and rhythm.
 Tone is the pitch and rhythm is the duration of the note being played.
 Let’s take a look at rhythm.
 For this exercise I limited shortest note duration to a quarter note.
 What I found was there are only 16 rhythm pattern combinations.
 In the info-graphic is the result of those patterns.
 Continue reading »

 There is a universal love for music built into the soul of mankind.
 From the very day we are born to the day we die, music surrounds our lives.
 Music is a universal language that affects the way we act or feel.
 As a music composer, it is important to understand the fundamental elements that make music.
 To get understanding, there are three key elements that make music what it is.
 These elements include: Continue reading »